Nordic bread culture: Today

-Rye bread ice cream—Café Loki in Reykjavík is an example of a café/restaurant that is experimenting with new applications of rye bread.
+Café Loki in Reykjavík is an example of a café/restaurant that is experimenting with new applications of rye bread.
 One of its recent products is an ice cream spiced with roasted and ground rye bread (similar to krokant).

 Norway

 History

 Since the early history of Norway, two types of bread have been mentioned: the white wheat loaves in the homes of noblemen and the heavy loaves of coarse bread in the thrall’s cabin.
 Barley is the oldest grain and dominated in the mountainous northern parts of the region, while oats were most common in humid areas.
 Because of the cold climate, rye and wheat were cultivated only in southern Norway, and importing was necessary.
 Wheat products were very exclusive and primarily enjoyed by the elite on festive occasions.
 Wheat was also used in the holy bread in churches.

 The coarse loaves were simply made from flour or crushed grain that was kneaded with hot water or some other liquid and shaped into a flat cake of dough.
 These cakes were placed on a flat stone beside the fire, in the ashes or on the embers of the fire.
 They were used as a bread plate with fish, meats and vegetables.
 These breads were mainly baked from barley and oats and had in common the fact that they could not be kept for more than a few days.
 They needed to be preserved.
 This led to the development of very thin, dry and crispy flatbreads (flatbrød) that could be stored for many years.

 For festive occasions, especially Christmas, the Norwegians have a long tradition of making various kinds of very thin flatbread called lefser, tunnbrød, kling, klining or krotekake.
 Both men and women participate in baking these traditional breads; one rolls the dough and the other fries on wide, flat pans (takke).
 Lefser can contain fine wheat, fine barley and perhaps potatoes, milk and eggs.
 After frying, they can be served with meat, sausages or fish.
 Today, they are used for making wraps with various fillings.